peteromallet/reigh/structure.md

 • **`src/pages/ToolSelectorPage.tsx`** – Main entry point of the application.
 Displays a grid of available tools (Image Generation, Video Travel, etc.).
 • **`src/pages/NotFoundPage.tsx`** – Fallback page for 404 errors.
 • **`src/pages/ShotsPage.tsx`** – Displays a list of all shots for the selected project (using `ShotListDisplay`).
 Allows selecting a shot to view and manage its images (using `ShotImageManager`).
+• **`src/pages/GenerationsPage.tsx`** – Displays a paginated gallery of all generated media for the selected project.

 ### 3.3 Tool Modules (`src/tools/`)